Panoramic view of Portland with buildings and Mount Hood in the background on a clear day.

 Oaks Park Amusement Park

-Vanessa M.: Oaks Park has provided family fun for generations, since 1905!
+Vanessa M. said: Oaks Park has provided family fun for generations, since 1905!
 The amusement park and rollerskating rink is sure to offer a fun day out for your family.
 Whether you prefer extreme roller coasters or just a ride on the carousel, there is something for everyone and every age.

 Cost: seasonal prices found here